esterUOC/esterUOC.github.io/Challenge0/Lesson5.md

 In this document we learn how to add breakpoints, which will help us interrupt the execution of our program and check the values of the variables at that moment.

-A breakpoint is a point in our program where the debugger will pause execution in the line where we have placed this breakpoint, and this allows us to see the state of our program, or in other words, see which values, in memory, contain the variables and structures of our program.
+A breakpoint is a point in our program where the debugger will pause the execution in the line where we have placed this breakpoint, and this allows us to see the state of our program, or in other words, see which values, in memory, contain the variables and structures of our program.

 As we will see in the next examples, knowing the state of the memory is incredibly useful for diagnosing the problem in our code, since we can check at any time what the values of the variables are and diagnose whether this value is the correct one or not.